QCDIS/NaaVRE-website/Readiness-level-framework.md

   - [ToDo VLIC](#potential-todos-for-lifewatch-vlic): VLIC may need to enable detection by search engines.
 - Dependencies are specified.
 - Is it possible to cite the virtual lab?
+- The metadata is stored outside NaaVRE and will remain available should NaaVRE become unavailable.

 ### Documentation
 - Readme / user manual for the virtual lab: see user manual.
 - Use cases:
      - Description of use cases: This can be a link to another source (website / publication)
-     - Tutorial: This can simply be the existing default notebook with a description of the processes that occur during execution.
+- Tutorial: At LifeWatch we stress the importance of training in transferring the knowledge needed to use a virtual lab.
+Virtual lab developers are strongly encouraged to create a tutorial for virtual labs early on in the development.
+This can simply be the existing default notebook with a description of the processes that occur during execution.

 ### Model / data pipeline & Code
 - Data